Vivonet/Gravity/README.md

 Apple seems to treat interface development as a finely tuned work of art.
 A masterpiece of balancing cards.
 And while there's nothing wrong with a perfected UI, the order of magnitude longer time it takes to develop could easily be argued away in a great many cases.

 ##The Basics
+In Gravity, you arrange your views by using a combination of stacking and layering.
+Stacking is fundamental while layering is generally more optional for more complex layouts.

+###Stacking
+Stacking can take place either horizontally or vertically and takes place in a **stack view**.
+A stack view contains an arbitrary number of child views, each of which will be stacked in a line along the axis of the stack view.

+###Layering
+Layers in Gravity are analogous to layers in drawing and paint programs: unlike stack views which arrange their subviews in a line horizontally or vertically, layering arranges views *inwards* and *outwards*—that is, along the Z axis.

 ###Growing and Shrinking
 In regular Auto Layout, you control how elements expand and contract by a combination of **content hugging priority** and **content compression resistance priority**, each of which (being a priority) takes a value between 0 and 1000.